fccoelho/epigrass/docs/source/scripting.rst

 		* *incidence*: list of new cases per time step.
 		* *infected*: Boolean stating if the site has been infected, i.e., it has had an autoctonous case.
 		* *epipath*: This variable is at the graph level and contains the path of spread of the simulation.
-		* *migInf*: Number of infectious in this site per time-step.
+		* *migInf*: Number of infectious individuals in this site per time-step.
 	#.
 Finally, this function must return a list/tuple with the values of the state variables in the same order as received in vars.

   .. warning::